 Props were themed with ribbon bunting, pink flamingos, painted welcome signs, bright mixed coloured jam jars with woolly ball trimming, festival flags, flower crowns, playful stationary (cut out place names) and more, we felt the brighter the better!

-We decided against a traditional wedding cake cutting which didn’t seem to fit the theme so we hired a fabulous doughnut wall.
+We decided against a traditional wedding cake cutting.
+It didn’t seem to fit the theme so we hired a fabulous doughnut wall.

 The dresses had a boho vibe, and we loved the choice of dresses we were supplied with long skirts, and some bright blues, but lots of floaty sleeves with cowboy boots and Converse trainers.

-The festival vibe make-up and was created by the fabulous ‘Flash Kate mua’ who chose glitter on the face and hair and with another look to match the blue outfit included silk petals on one of the models face.
+The festival vibe make-up and was created by the fabulous ‘Flash Kate mua’.
+She chose glitter on the face and hair and with another look to match the blue outfit included silk petals on one of the models face.
 ‘Kate Atalay Bespoke Hair’ styled the models locks superbly with wild crimped big hair to amazing plaits with colourful ribbons flowing to a large fringe quiff.

 PHOTOGRAPHY: John Woodward

 STYLIST: Fleur De Lace